opengisch/pum-pitch/geopython_2018/speech.md

 There are different kind of delta files like the pre-all and the post-all that are executed on each migration.

 ## Use and contribute
-PUM is installable using pip install pum.
+PUM is installable using *pip install pum*.
 PUM sources are released under GPL Licence and are available at https://github.com/opengisch/pum Feel free to modify and propose your contributions.

 ## Thank you